Hans Fassnacht

-During his career, Fassnacht set 41 German, 21 European and 2 world records, as well as five world best times.
-In 1969, while attending Long Beach State University, he broke the world record in the 400 m freestyle, and next year he broke another one, in the 200 m butterfly.
-He was selected as West German Sportspersonality of the Year three times in a row: in 1969, 1970 and 1971, beating Franz Beckenbauer.
-In 1992 he was inducted into the International Swimming Hall of Fame.
+During his career, Fassnacht set 41 German, 21 European and two world records, as well as five world best times.
+In 1969, while attending Long Beach State University under Coach Don Gambril, he broke the world record in the 400 m freestyle, and the following year broke another one in the 200 m butterfly.
+He was selected as West German Sportspersonality of the Year three consecutive times: in 1969, 1970 and 1971, beating Franz Beckenbauer.
+In 1992, he was inducted into the International Swimming Hall of Fame.